 You can also add tags to your training material to improve its searchability in your platform’s global search.
-Some tags may be automatically generated based on the content of your asset, as understood by your platform using artificial intelligence; note that this only works for English content and it may require a few minutes: you’ll receive a notification once the artificial intelligence engine has tagged your material.
+Some tags may be automatically generated based on the content of your asset, as understood by your platform using artificial intelligence; note that this only works for English, Spanish, French, German, Italian and Portuguese content and it may require a few minutes: you’ll receive a notification once the artificial intelligence engine has tagged your material.
 You can edit or remove tags at any time, with a limit of 15 tags per training material.

 Lastly, move to the Enhanced Security tab, flag the option to add an OAuth code to the launch URL, then select the OAuth client from the corresponding dropdown menu.
 Then, press Save Changes to create your training material.

 Managing Learning Object Settings